gvwilson/fiction/santas/index.md

 Finner ventured cautiously.

 "If that's what they want,"
-Santa Claws replied gently.
+Santa Claws replied
+more gently than a giant robotic dinosaur should have been able to.
 "If that's who they truly are.
-And if an elf wants to be a santa, well, that's all right too."
+And if an elf wants to be a santa, well, that's all right too.
+Everyone should be able to be who they really are."

 And suddenly,
 without any warning and without knowing why,